Reading Car Accident Lawyer

 Who Can Be Held Liable for Your Car Accident?

 Several parties may be found liable for your Reading car accident.
-The crash may involve multiple parties in some cases, leading to a complex case.
+The crash may involve multiple parties in some cases, making it complex.
 At Munley Law, our auto accident attorneys thoroughly investigate car accidents to ensure the property entities are liable for your pain and related losses.

 Potential at-fault parties include:

-- A restaurant or bar that has overserved an drunk patron who then got behind the wheel
+• A restaurant or bar that has overserved a drunk patron who then got behind the wheel

-It’s important to remember that any entities will most likely be equipped with their own legal teams and insurance adjusters who want to minimize their client’s level of fault.
-Pennsylvania follows the comparative negligence rule which states that personal injury victims must be less than 51 percent responsible for an accident to recover compensation.
+It’s important to remember that most entities will most likely be equipped with their own legal teams and insurance adjusters who want to minimize their client’s level of fault.
+Pennsylvania follows the comparative negligence rule, which states that a personal injury victim must be less than 51 percent at fault for an accident to recover compensation.
 This also means that the percentage of fault the victim holds will directly impact the compensation they receive.

 How Munley Law Helps Reading Car Accident Victims